abi-am/omicss-25/NGS data analysis & file manipulation/annotation/README.md

  All the files for the practice are located in the following directory
  ```
     /mnt/proj/vine/shared_files/omicss_25/annotation/data/
+```
+Before starting the exersices you can play a little with those files, see how they are structured and what each column means.

 ### Exercise 1
-Extract only "exon" regions from .gtf file and save it in seperate file.
+Extract only "exon" regions from .gtf file and save them in seperate .gtf file.
 How many exons are there ?

-To solve those you may use samtools combined with Unix commands

-#  ! path to bed / gtf/ gff3 files !
-```
+### Exercise 2
+What kind of genetic regions you have in .gff3 file ?
+Optionally also find out how many from each

+### Exercise 3
+Find a gene with ID=ENSG00000210196.2 in .gff3 file.
+On what chromosome it is located?

+### Exercise 4
+For this exercise you are going to work with .gtf file.
+First take transcripts and genes and store them in seperate .gtf files.
+Sort those files.
+Find out how they overlap.
+Redirect the output to the plain gtf file so it would be easier to analyze it.

+>NOTE: Bedtools intersect works faster of you give as an input sorted files
+>NOTE: running bedtools intersect might take a coumple of minutes

+### Exercise 5
+See how many genomic regions are located on forward and how many on reverese strand in .bed file.

+### Exercise 6
+How many unique chromosomes you have in .bed file?

+### Exercise 7
+Fine on what strand the genomic region with name "ENST00000615165.1" in .bed file is located.